 Yes and no.

-- It is, if you care about your business growth, audience numbers, book readership base, and/or your podcast listeners.
+- Yes — it is — if you care about your business growth, audience numbers, book readership base, and/or your podcast listeners.

-- It isn’t necessarily AS important if you are regularly in touch with thousands of potential readers or business clients using a different approach.
+- It isn’t necessarily AS important if you are regularly in touch with/connected to thousands of potential clients, readers, or listeners — using a different approach.

 The audience-building potential — and income earning potential — of making it to the top front-page of Google searches, is genuinely worth millions and billions of dollars and views.